 Danielle Thorne never forgot her Yankee heritage, even as the beauty of the South shaped and influenced her paths.
-This is the volume of a young woman finding her way through the mire of family roots and tradition, motherhood and the society of the South.
-Her poems at times are frank - but she gracefully shares the beautiful and enlightening moments we all experience, no matter where our feet must wander.
+This is the volume of a young woman finding her way through the mire of family roots, tradition, motherhood, and the society of the South.
+Her poems at times are frank -- but she gracefully shares the beautiful and enlightening moments we all experience, no matter where our feet must wander.

 because she didn’t know

 how to use an iron skillet,

 and Momma gave up show tunes for

 On Saturdays, she’d cut hair free

 while they taught us kids to drink ice tea